SkinTom/Odkop/README.md

 # Odkop #
 Application created as part of the JavaEE course.
-Odkop is created on the example of the website wykop.pl.
+Odkop was created based on the the website wykop.pl.
 Users have the option of registering.
-Logged in users can add and rate discovery.
+Logged in users can add and rate discoveries.
-The highest rated discoveries are the highest in the ranking.
+The highest rated discoveries are positioned on the highest place in the ranking.
 User data, discoveries and votes cast are stored in a database.

 ##  Screenshots ##
 ![](./screenshots/odkop.jpg)